jonlpersson/ed-latimore/site/_posts/2016-07-02-11-algorithm-proof-ways-to-grow-on-twitter.md

 It’s like growing a garden.
 Each tweet is a seed with the potential to bear the delicious fruit known as a “follower.”
 You can’t rush the process.

-This is not the same thing as using something like [Hypefury to schedule tweets](https://hypefury.com/?via=edlatimore){: target="_blank" rel="noopener noreferrer"}.
+This is not the same as using something like [Hypefury to schedule tweets](https://hypefury.com/?via=edlatimore){: target="_blank" rel="noopener noreferrer"}.
 That falls under the real of writing practice.
 While I don't schedule tweets, I understand

 ![Increase Twitter Follower Growth](/assets/images/posts/twitter-growth-time.PNG "My growth over time to today")